 The Audit Fee provision relates to the amount of fees EY would like the Authority to pay relating to the 2020/21 audit.
-The full amount has been disputed and will be determined by the PSAA.
+The full amount is subject to determination by PSAA Ltd under the terms of the contract.
 The additional fee relating to the 2019/20 audit was settled in November 2021.